nushell/nushell.github.io/commands/docs/bytes_collect.md

 title: bytes collect
 categories: |
   bytes
-version: 0.76.0
+version: 0.77.0
 bytes: |
-  Concatenate multiple binary into a single binary, with an optional separator between each
+  Concatenate multiple binary into a single binary, with an optional separator between each.
 usage: |
-  Concatenate multiple binary into a single binary, with an optional separator between each
+  Concatenate multiple binary into a single binary, with an optional separator between each.
 ---

 # <code>{{ $frontmatter.title }}</code> for bytes